The History of Seguin Public Libraries

 In January of 1998 the Townships of Christie, Foley, Humphrey, part of Monteith and the village of Rosseau amalgamated to become the Township of Seguin.

-In 2007 Seguin Libraries and Seguin Twp. received a Trillium grant to renovate the basement of the Rosseau Memorial Hall.
+The Rosseau Library was housed in a small corner of the basement in the Rosseau Memorial Hall.
+In 2007, Seguin Public Libraries and the Township of Seguin, received a Trillium grant to renovate the basement of the Rosseau Memorial Hall.
 At this time the library was given more space and a generous donation by resident Catherine DeWitt allowed for portable shelving for all the books.

 The Rosseau Historical Society also provides information and pictures on the history of Rosseau and the surrounding area. www.rosseauhistoricalsociety.com